Ambrose Holowach

 Ambrose Holowach (July 22, 1914 – February 27, 1993) was a Canadian businessman, soldier during World War II, member of the Canadian Parliament and member of the Alberta legislative assembly.

 Family

-Ambrose's father, Sam, was an ethnically Ukrainian immigrant from the Austro-Hungarian Empire.
+Ambrose's father, Samuel Holowach, was an ethnically Ukrainian immigrant from the Austro-Hungarian Empire.
 Same homesteaded east of Edmonton before moving into the city to start a laundry business.
 Ambrose's brother Walter studied violin in Vienna and played in the Edmonton Symphony Orchestra.
 A horse chestnut tree was planted behind the family business from seed brought from Vienna by Walter.
 It became a local landmark known as the "Holowach Tree"; saved from redevelopment in 1998, it was still standing as of 2023.

 Federal political career

 Holowach first ran for a seat in the House of Commons of Canada as a candidate of the Social Credit party in the 1949 federal election.
 He was defeated by Liberal candidate Albert Frederick Macdonald.

 Holowach ran again in the 1953 federal election and this time defeated Macdonald.
 He remained an MP until Progressive Conservative candidate William Skoreyko defeated him in the 1958 federal election.